cytham/nanovar/README.md

 Although NanoVar is provided with a universal model and threshold score, instructions required for building a custom neural-network model is available [here](https://github.com/cytham/nanovar/wiki/Model-training).

 ## Limitations
 * The inaccurate basecalling of large homopolymer or low complexity DNA regions may result in the false determination of deletion SVs.
-We advise the use of up-to-date ONT basecallers such as Guppy to minimize this possibility.
+We advise the use of up-to-date ONT basecallers such as Dorado to minimize this possibility.

 * For BND SVs, NanoVar is unable to calculate the actual number of SV-opposing reads (normal reads) at the novel adjacency as there are two breakends from distant locations.
 It is not clear whether the novel adjacency is derived from both or either